Frequently Asked Questions about Phuket

 1. When you want to rent a bike, any shop will accept your home driving license.

-2. If you have police control but only can show your home driving license, you will have to pay a 500 baht fine, usually payable on the spot, which saves time.
+2. If you have police control but can only show your home driving license, you will have to pay a 500 baht fine, usually payable on the spot, which saves time.
 Probably 90% of people driving a bike in Phuket use their home car driving license (an educated guess).

 10. What plug types are used in Thailand?